mxgoddard/Degree53-Blog/README.md

 * The submitted application must be the complete solution, with database, and not a compiled version of the site.
 * Please provide instructions, if you feel they’re necessary
 * Use your initiative wherever possible, and have fun with it.

+### Database

+Database name is 'db_degree53-blog'.
+Ordinarily the appsettings.json would be on the .gitignore file or the connection strings hidden.